 Senedd election 2026

-The next Senedd election will be held on 7 May 2026.
+The next Senedd election was held on 7 May 2026.

-How is the Senedd (Welsh Parliament) changing in 2026?
+How did the Senedd (Welsh Parliament) change in 2026?

-- A new voting system: Members of the Senedd will be elected through a closed proportional list system, where voters choose either a political party or an independent candidate.
-The full list of candidates will appear on the ballot paper, so you can still see who you are voting for.
+- A new voting system: Members of the Senedd were elected through a closed proportional list system, where voters choose either a political party or an independent candidate.

 - New rules: Anyone standing for election in Wales must live in Wales.